roychon/roychon/README.md

 ### Hi there 👋

-I'm Roy, a 2nd year Computer Science student at the University of Waterloo with aspirations of being a software engineer.
+I'm Roy, a 2nd year computer science student at the University of Waterloo with aspirations of being a software engineer.

 ### 💻 Some of my projects include:
 - [DevShop] 👾, web application designed to facilitate portfolio management for developers.
 It utilizes a combination of SQL, PHP, JavaScript, HTML, and CSS to allow users to upload and showcase their code projects.